NVIDIA/spark-rapids/docs/FAQ.md

 ### What CUDA versions are supported?

 CUDA 10.1 and 10.2 are currently supported, but you need to download the cudf jar that corresponds to the version you are using.
-Please look [here][version/stable-release] for download links for the stable release.
+Please look [here][version/stable-release.md] for download links for the stable release.

 ### What parts of Apache Spark are accelerated?

-Currently a limited set of SQL and DataFrame operations are supported, please see the [configs](configs) for a more complete list of what is supported.
+Currently a limited set of SQL and DataFrame operations are supported, please see the [configs](configs.md) for a more complete list of what is supported.
 Some of structured streaming is likely to be accelerated, but it has not been an area of focus right now.
 Other areas like MLLib, GraphX or RDDs are not accelerated.